 Answer: If you have any questions about anything discussed in this Notice or about any of our privacy practices, or if you have any concerns or complaints, please contact the Ethics Committee at 724/804-7000.
 You also have the right to file a written complaint with the Secretary of the U.S. Department of Health and Human Services.
 We may not take any retaliatory action against you if you lodge any type of complaint.

 Allegations of sexual abuse or sexual harassment involving potentially criminal behavior are referred for investigation to the local or state police.

-When an allegation is referred to the police, the police will investigate the complaint.
-Depending on the findings, Adelphoi will file the report in the youth’s record and, if necessary, take action on the findings.
+Dependent upon the findings, Adelphoi will then file the report in the youth’s record, and, if necessary, take further action.